i2p/i2p.www/i2p2www/blog/2021/11/2/i2p-jpackage-1.5.1.rst

 {% trans -%}
 All jpackaged I2P installers recieve the following updates:

-* Update the jpackaged I2P router to 17.0.1
+* Update the jpackaged I2P router to 1.5.1 which is built with JDK 17

 Please update as soon as possible.
 {%- endtrans %}